Co-host of SportsNation on ESPN, Michelle Beadle; and Sideline reporter Erin Andrews are up for contract renewal.

 Beadle will be joining NBC to help cover the Olympics this year.
 In her absence ESPN has been actively looking for Beadle’s replacement, and plans to hire someone internally.
-"We have a deep bench,"
+"We have a deep bench," said Skipper.

 The network has almost an unlimited supply of employees that provide all around sport coverage.
 With over 1,000 people that appear on-air, talk sports on the radio, or write about sports for ESPN The Magazine, they have no lack of talent on their roster.

 "Getting excited about people leaving is very overrated -- whether it be executives or on-air.
 Mostly it gives somebody else a chance to shine.
 I can't think of a single instance where losing a talent has been significantly debilitating to a specific program.
 I don't think we've ever canceled a program because we couldn't find somebody to do it."
+Said skipper.

 So its official Michelle Beadle is gone, but what about Erin Andrews?